jkotlarek/jkotlarek.github.io/README.md

 ## Honors and Awards

-**Outstanding Student in Engineering**
-May 2017 -- University of California, Merced
+**Outstanding Student in Engineering** -- May 2017 -- University of California, Merced

-High Honors
-Jun 2017 -- University of California, Merced
+**High Honors** -- Jun 2017 -- University of California, Merced